Usman Shinwari

-Usman Khan Shinwari (Urdu, عثمان شينواری; born 5 January 1994) is a professional Pakistani cricketer.
-He is a left-arm fast bowler who plays for the Zarai Taraqiati Bank Ltd cricket team (ZTBL) in Pakistan's first-class cricket circuit.
-He has also previously played for the Khan Research Laboratories cricket team (KRL).
-In December 2013, he bowled ZTBL to victory in the national T20 final with impressive figures of 5 wickets for 9 runs in four overs.
+Usman Khan Shinwari (Urdu, عثمان شينواری; born 5 January 1994) is a Pakistani former international cricketer.
+He is a left-arm fast bowler, who plays for the Zarai Taraqiati Bank Ltd cricket team (ZTBL) in Pakistan's first-class cricket circuit.
+He has also previously played for the Khan Research Laboratories cricket team.
+In December 2013, he bowled ZTBL to victory in the national T20 final with figures of 5 wickets for 9 runs in four overs.
 He was subsequently picked for the national side in the T20 series against Sri Lanka in the UAE.

 In August 2018, Shinwari was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
 In November 2021, he announced his retirement from first-class cricket.

 Early life and career

-Usman Shinwari belongs to the Ghanikhel Shinwari tribe of the Pashtuns.
+Usman Shinwari belongs to the Shinwari tribe (Ghani Khel sub-tribe) of the Pashtuns.
 He grew up in Landi Kotal, a town in Khyber District, Pakistan, on the border with Afghanistan.
-He started his cricket career from the Tatara Ground in Landi Kotal, which is named after the nearby Tatara hills.
-His father, Asmat Ullah Khan also used to be a cricketer and played domestic matches.
+He started his cricket career from the Tatara Ground in Landi Kotal, which is named after the nearby Tatara hills, encouraged by his family, his father having been a cricket enthusiast and his brother Ibrahim Shinwari having played at U16 level.
+Usman later joined Peshawar's Islamia Cricket Academy run by former Pakistan international Arshad Khan.

-Domestic and T20 career
+Domestic and franchise career

 He plays domestic cricket for the ZTBL.
 On 3 December 2013, he took 5 wickets for 9 runs (including the wicket of Misbah-ul-Haq) to help ZTBL beat Sui Northern Gas Pipelines Limited in the final of the Faysal Bank T20 Cup for departments.
 He was also the tournament's leading wicket-taker with 11 wickets in six games.

 In April 2018, he was named in Federal Areas' squad for the 2018 Pakistan Cup.

 In July 2019, he was selected to play for the Glasgow Giants in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 In October 2020, he was drafted by the Jaffna Stallions for the inaugural edition of the Lanka Premier League.

 In January 2021, he was named in Khyber Pakhtunkhwa's squad for the 2020–21 Pakistan Cup.
 In November 2021, he was selected to play for the Jaffna Kings following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Kandy Falcons for the third edition of the Lanka Premier League.